-- a.
+a.
 What designated and informal recreational opportunities are in the immediate vicinity?

+'''

-The site is located 0.75 miles northeast to the Horn Rapids Golf Course.
-The Babe Ruth Sporting Complex is approximately 4,000 ft to the west and the Horn Rapids Athletic Complex is approximately 5,000 feet to the east. - b.
+The site is located 0.4 miles southwest to the Horn Rapids Athletic Complex & the Columbia Basin BMX.

+'''

+b.
 Would the proposed project displace any existing recreational uses?
 If so, describe.

-No, the proposal would not displace any existing recreational uses. - c.
-Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any: Impact fees will be paid as required by the City of Richland.
+No, the proposal would not displace any existing recreational uses.

+c.
+Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any:

+Impact fees will be paid as required by the City of Richland.